Our activities & our expertises

 Orvia has its own logistics fleet, made up of experienced drivers trained in the transport of live animals, in compliance with stringent animal welfare rules.

-In order to limit as much as possible the potential risks of contamination and/or transmission of pathogenic agents from one site to another, all delivery and hatching egg collection vehicles are equipped with an on-board disinfection system.
+In order to limit the risks of contamination and/or transmission of pathogenic agents from one site to another, all delivery and hatching egg collection vehicles are equipped with an on-board disinfection system.

-Orvia has its own logistics fleet for delivery to our customers.
+The group has its own logistics fleet to make deliveries to customers.

-Custom designed matrices to ensure the growth of fly larvae during transport.
+Tailor-made arrays to ensure the growth of fly larvae during transportation.

 Animal welfare